Kailua-Kona, Hawaii: Attractions and events

 Kailua-Kona is the host of the annual Ironman World Championship triathlon, the annual Kona Coffee Festival, and the Hawaiian International Billfish Tournament.

 Kona coffee is the variety of Coffea arabica cultivated on the slopes of Hualālai and Mauna Loa in the North and South Kona Districts.
 The Kona Historical Society manages two coffee related historical sites: the Kona Coffee Living History Farm and the H.N.
 Greenwell Store Museum just south of Kailua-Kona.

 Ali'i Drive, Kailua's oceanfront downtown street, starts at Kailua-Kona Pier.
 It has also been given the designation as a Hawaii Scenic Byway called the "Royal Footsteps Along the Kona Coast".
 This byway features archaeological sites that have survived for hundreds of years.

 North of the pier is the Kamakahonu royal residence and Ahuʻena Heiau, and nearby now stands the King Kamehameha's Kona Beach Hotel.
 Another royal residence is Huliheʻe Palace, used by members of the Hawaiian royal family until 1914.
 The Historic Kona Inn and other shops are on the street.

-Churches on the drive include Mokuaikaua Church, Hawaiʻi's first Christian church built in 1820, Saint Michael the Archangel Catholic Church, and Living Stones Church, a historical structure built after Mokuaikaua and used as a Christian Missionary landing location in the 1800-1900.
-Parks include La'aloa Bay (also known as Magic Sands or White Sands Beach) and Kahaluʻu Bay, which is a popular snorkeling location.
+Churches on the drive include Mokuaikaua Church, Hawaiʻi's first Christian church (the congregation began in 1820), Saint Michael the Archangel Catholic Church, and Living Stones Church, a historical structure built after Mokuaikaua and used as a Christian Missionary landing location in the 1800–1900.
+Parks include La'aloa Bay (also known as Magic Sands or White Sands Beach) and Kahaluʻu Bay, a popular snorkeling location.

-Boat tours which allow tourists to swim with dolphins, watch whales, and fish in the ocean usually depart from Honokohau Harbor.
+Boat tours that allow tourists to watch dolphins and whales, swim with manta rays, turtles and fish in the ocean usually depart from the Kailua-Kona pier or nearby Honokohau and Keauhou harbors.